 The Media Is All Over Her

 Every presidential candidate needs media attention, and Hillary's story will soon be hitting the small screen on multiple networks, which is basically free advertising.
-In July, CNN Films announced that they're working on a feature-length film that will dive into both her personal and professional lives.
-NBC will also be highlighting the former first lady with a four-hour miniseries called Hillary, which will star Diane Lane and cover her life from 1998 to now.
+In July, CNN Films announced that it's working on a feature-length film that will dive into both her personal and professional lives.
+NBC will also be highlighting the former first lady with a four-hour miniseries called Hillary, which will star Diane Lane and cover the politician's life from 1998 to present.
 Following news of the networks' specials, the Republican National Committee threatened not to partner with CNN or NBC unless they canceled their Hillary-related programming.
 The RNC also released an ad to oppose the TV coverage, which you can watch below: